robobe/robobe.github.io/docs/blog/ROS2/cpp/debug_with_gdb.md

 ---
-title: Debug ROS2 Node with GDB
 tags:
     - gdb
     - debug
+    - ros2
+    - cpp
 ---
+# Debug ROS2 Node with GDB

 Debug ROS2 cpp node with gdb and gdbserver and vscode